codynhanpham/python_audio_server/README.md

 For the most up-to-date list and documentation, visit the `/` (home) endpoint.
 For example, `http://127.0.0.1:5055/`.

-This repo is the Python implementation of the ***exact same*** project I wrote in Rust.
+~~This repo is the Python implementation of the ***exact same*** project I wrote in Rust.
 The `README.md` in the Rust repo has more detailed documentation on the endpoints.
-Check it out at https://github.com/codynhanpham/rust_audio_server
+Check it out at https://github.com/codynhanpham/rust_audio_server~~

+This Python version now has a lot more features than the Rust version.
+The Rust version is no longer maintained, at least for now.
+The documentation there still serves as a good basis for understanding the endpoints.

+#### Common Endpoints
+- `/` (home): Get the list of endpoints and the general documentation.
+Use this to get the most up-to-date list of endpoints and their documentation.
+- `/play/{filename}`: Play an audio file.
+The audio file must be in the `./audio` folder.
+- `/playlist/{playlist_name}`: Play a playlist.
+The playlist must be in the `./playlists` folder.
+- `/playlist/gapless/{playlist_name}`: Play a playlist gaplessly.
+Better than the regular `/playlist` endpoint in most case.
+- `/stop`: Stop the audio.
+All audio streams will be stopped.
+- `/info/{filename}`: Get the information of an audio or playlist file.

 ## Networking
 The server can be accessed from remote clients on the same network (same wifi/ethernet) as the host machine.
 The host machine's IP address can be found using the `ipconfig` command on Windows or the `ifconfig` command on Linux (look for the `IPv4 Address`).
 In any case, the default local IP is automatically detected and shown when the server is launched.
 The server port can be changed in the `.env` file.